electron/electronjs.org-old/_docs/api/web-contents.md

 #### `contents.id`

-The unique ID of this WebContents.
+A Integer representing the unique ID of this WebContents.

 #### `contents.session`

-Returns the [session](http://electron.atom.io/docs/api/session) object used by this webContents.
+A Session object ([session](http://electron.atom.io/docs/api/session)) used by this webContents.

 #### `contents.hostWebContents`

-Returns the `WebContents` that might own this `WebContents`.
+A `WebContents` that might own this `WebContents`.

 #### `contents.devToolsWebContents`

-Get the `WebContents` of DevTools for this `WebContents`.
+A `WebContents` of DevTools for this `WebContents`.

 **Note:** Users should never store this object because it may become `null` when the DevTools has been closed.

 #### `contents.debugger`

-Get the debugger instance for this webContents.
+A Debugger instance for this webContents.

 ## Class: Debugger